dbaigel1/music-scraping/README.md

 #Second python beautiful soup project

-Taking a look at different music data
+Taking a look at different news headlines and trying to compare them over time